ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 1. Once you've picked a color, use the *Go Back* button to return to the main dialog. ![alt text](./images/Tool_GoBack.PNG "Go Back button.")

 ## Attributes tables
-Vector data is typically made of up of two parts: (1) the points, lines, or polygons that represent real-world entities called the geometry and (2) information about those entities, typically in table format, called attributes.
+Vector data is typically made of up of two parts: (1) the points, lines, or polygons that represent real-world entities called the **geometry** and (2) information about those entities, typically in table format, called **attributes**.

 Let's look at the attribute table for our streets:
 1. In the *Layers* panel, right click on the streets layer and select *Open Attribute Table*.